 Idox is a UK-based software company, focusing on developing information management and solutions for the public and asset-intensive sector, with a presence across most developed countries.
 Its diverse range of product offerings include computer aided facilities management, transportation management, and electoral services.
-Idox is not a new holding for HRI (it first entered the portfolio in the early 2000), but its resilience during the recent downturn has seen it move up HRI's rankings, having fallen only 11% year to date (less than half that of HRI over the same period).
+Idox is not a new holding for HRI (it first entered the portfolio in the early 2000), but its resilience during the recent downturn has seen it move up HRI's rankings, having fallen only 6% over 2022 (less than a third of HRI over the same period).
 Idox's resilience is due in part to the reliable nature of government contracts, which are often long-term, stable sources of revenue.
-In fact, Idox's EPS has remained relatively stable since 2021, despite the current downturn.
+In fact, Idox's EPS has remained hugely stable since 2021, despite the current downturn.

-Figure 7: Super Micro Computer share price (US\$)
+Figure 7: Super Micro

+Computer share

+price (US\$)